Sponsor A Youth

 GYPS is the most important week of every year for me.
 Each year I come back I learn more and more about myself, and others all around the world.
 Personally, I think it is essential to really learn about other cultures and to get to know others on a deeper level.–Anais Rose

-The 10th Annual Global Youth Peace Summit united 80+ youth (ages 14-17) from 25+ countries for a week-long experience dedicated to personal growth, healing, cultural exchange, leadership development and community building.
+The 11th Annual Global Youth Peace Summit will unite 70+ youth (ages 14-17) from 25+ countries for a week-long experience dedicated to personal growth, healing, cultural exchange, leadership development and community building.

 The Summit is a place for authenticity…